Charge-conserving equilibration of quantum Hall edge states: Introduction

-However, the assumption of full equilibration of a one-dimensional state at distances longer than the characteristic length $L_{\rm eq}$ leads to the following charge conservation paradox (see Fig.\ \ref{fig:one}b).
-Assuming the state is equilibrium, the spectral density of current fluctuations $\delta j$ (noise power) at zero frequency satisfies the fluctuation-dissipation relation $S(0)=\int dt\langle\delta j(t)\delta(0)\rangle=G_qT_\infty$, where $T_\infty$ is the temperature of the final state, and $G_q=e^2/2\pi\hbar$ is the conductance quantum.
-On the other hand, the same quantity can be expressed in terms of the variance of the charge $\delta Q(\tau)=\int_0^\tau dt\delta j(t)$ transmitted through a given cross-section for the long time $\tau$.
-Formally, $S(0)$ is given by the limit of $\langle [\delta Q(\tau)]^2\rangle/\tau$ at $\tau\to\infty$.
-For the infinite time interval the fluctuation $\delta Q(\tau)$ does not depend on the cross-section, due to the charge conservation, and can be written as an integral of the incident current $\delta j_{\rm in}$ over time.
-Therefore, contrary to the above result, the zero frequency noise power must take value $S(0)=G_q T_{\rm eff}$, where $T_{\rm eff}$ is so defined effective temperature of the initial non-equilibrium state.
-However, $T_{\rm eff}\neq T_\infty$ in general (as, e.g., in the case of the current injection via a QPC, see the discussion below), therefore the assumption of full equilibration at any finite distances breaks.
+We note, that the right hand side of this equation is conserved, i.e., in any finite (and isolated) chiral 1D system it coincides with its value at the injection point, $x=0$.
+This follows from the charge conservation and from the fact that the fluctuation of charge localized in the finite systems between points $x=0$ and $x=L$, equal to $\delta Q(0,\tau)-\delta Q(L,\tau)$, is limited by its Coulomb energy, while both $\delta Q(L,\tau)$ and $\delta Q(0,\tau)$ scale up as $\sqrt{\tau}$, as follows, e.g., from the Eq.\ (\ref{Variance of charge 2}).
+Therefore, $S(L,0)=S(0,0)$, and thus contrary to the expected value (\ref{FDT}) in equilibrium, the zero frequency noise power must take value $S(L,0)=G_q T_{\rm eff}$, where $T_{\rm eff}$ is so defined effective temperature of the initial non-equilibrium state.
+However, $T_{\rm eff}\neq T_\infty$ in general (as, e.g., in the case of the current injection via a QPC, see the discussion below), therefore the assumption of full equilibration at any finite distances $L>L_{\rm eq}$ breaks.